 - Record collar size: neck circumference >43 cm correlates with snoring and OSA.

-- Perform a good general examination: cardiovascular system, respiratory system, and thyroid.
+- Perform a good general examination: cardiovascular system, respiratory system and thyroid gland.

 - Note whether the site of obstruction is apparent: nasal (eg, polyps, septal deviation), tongue, tonsils and oropharynx, mandible (retrognathia).